yanghengtang/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 Step 2.
-The user inputs `list_a `.
-MediConnect will display the FilteredAppointmentList in its default sorting order.
-Step 2.
 The user inputs `delete_a 2`  to delete an appointment into MediConnect.
 The `delete_a` command calls `DeleteAppointmentCommandParser#parse` which parses the index argument which is the index of the appointment to delete
 A new `DeleteAppointmentCommand` instance will be created